-- a detailed Activity Work Plan to support assessment criterion 2.
-You may choose to submit a separate document for the required risk management framework and/ or communication plan; - a detailed and itemised project / activity budget in Excel format, to support assessment criterion 3; - for joint (consortium) applications (refer Section 7.2), a letter of support from each of the project partners (these should be scanned together as a single document or provided as a zip folder): - evidence of funding strategy, e.g., financial statements, loan agreements, cash flow documents; and - evidence of support from your organisation's board, CEO or equivalent (you can provide this in any form you choose).
+- a detailed Activity Work Plan/s to support assessment criterion 2, including a risk management framework identifying risks, impacts and mitigation strategies; - a detailed and itemised project / indicative activity budget/s in Excel format, to support assessment criterion 3; - for joint (consortium) applications (refer Section 7.2), a letter of support from each of the project partners; - evidence of funding strategy, e.g. financial statements, loan agreements, cash flow documents; and - evidence of support from your organisation's board, CEO or equivalent (you can provide this in any form you choose).